Jewish holidays: "Work" on Sabbath and biblical holidays

-The most notable common feature of Shabbat and the biblical festivals is the requirement to refrain from melacha on these days.
-Melacha is most commonly translated as "work"; perhaps a better translation is "creative-constructive work".
-Strictly speaking, Melacha is defined in Jewish law (halacha) by 39 categories of labor that were used in constructing the Tabernacle while the Jews wandered in the desert.
+The most notable common feature of Shabbat and the biblical festivals is the requirement to refrain from the 39 Melakhot on these days.
+Melakha is most commonly translated as "work"; perhaps a better translation is "creative-constructive work".
+Strictly speaking, melakha is defined in halakha (Jewish law) by 39 categories of labor that were used in constructing the Tabernacle while the Jews wandered in the desert.
 As understood traditionally and in Orthodox Judaism: